SitecorePowerShell/Console/Documentation/Markdown/Get-ItemWorkflowEvent.md

 ### -Path&nbsp; &lt;String&gt;

-Path to the item to have its history items returned - can work with Language parameter to narrow the publication scope.
+Path to the item to have its history items returned - additionally specify Language parameter to fetch different item language than the current user language.

 <table>
     <thead></thead>